Doctor of Philosophy

 Students are required to pass examinations in two modern languages relevant to their area of specialization, and are expected to learn other languages that will equip them for advanced research in their chosen fields.

 The Qualifying Paper may be developed from seminar work or might be on a topic devised in consultation with the student’s advisor.
 Normally, the student will be advised to produce a detailed study on a subject that leads towards the dissertation.
 It should be no longer than 10,000 words (excluding bibliography and footnotes).

 Students are examined on a major field consisting of two contiguous areas and a third component that can be in a related field providing skills for their dissertation.

 Students are encouraged to teach after passing the second year review.
 Opportunities for teaching at NYU and at other New York area colleges and universities will be coordinated by the Director of Graduate Studies.

 PhD students are funded for up to six years, depending on the transfer of previous graduate work.
 The program is normally divided into three years of course work, exams, and submission of a dissertation proposal and three years for dissertation research and writing.
 Variations to this pattern might occur according to opportunities for students to develop skills or experience in their specialist fields, as approved by the student’s advisor and the Director of Graduate Studies.
 Students are encouraged to compete for outside fellowships.
 The award of such fellowships might extend the number of years taken to complete the program.
-IFA funding will be suspended during the period of outside fellowship support.
+Institute funding will be suspended during the period of outside fellowship support.